Mikey Arroyo: Controversies

 In August 2009, Vera Files, a group of veteran Filipino journalists, reported that Arroyo "has failed to declare in his Statement of Assets, Liabilities and Networth (SALN) for the last two years a $1.32 million or P63.7 million beachfront property in the San Francisco Bay Area in California, which he bought and then transferred to his wife Angela in 2006."
-The house is located in Beach Park Blvd in Foster City in San Mateo County.
+The house is located in Beach Park Boulevard in Foster City in San Mateo County.
 He defended himself by saying that the money he used in acquiring these properties came from cash gifts he received for his wedding as well as from campaign contributions.